apcountryman/picolibrary/CONTRIBUTING.md

 If the bug report can be verified, the changes required to fix the bug will be captured in the issue in preparation for implementing the bug fix.

+## Implement a bug fix
+Issues for implementing bug fixes can be found by looking for issues with the `type-bug` type label and `status-awaiting_development` status label.
+To implement a bug fix, please open a draft pull request that references the associated issue and implement the bug fix.
+Please mark the pull request as "Ready for review" and request a review when the pull request is ready for a review.
+If changes are requested, please discuss and/or address the review findings before requesting a new review.

 ## Request an enhancement to an existing feature
 To request an enhancement to an existing feature, please use the `enhancement-request` issue template to open an issue that details the desired enhancement.